syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the header format to be displayed in the pop up of Datepicker.
+Specifies the header format to be displayed in the Datepicker calendar.